rixcian/hvs/README.md

 ## Data Sources

-Overall all information are gathered from the official documentations of each blockchains.
-Storage data are collected from: https://chainstats.org.
+All information is gathered from the official documentation of each blockchain.
+Storage data is collected from: https://chainstats.org.

 ## Development